eembc/energyrunner/README.md

 The goal is to facilitate bringup of the firmware, not collect official scores.
 This software is provided solely for the purpose of cross-development between EEMBC and MLCommons's tinyMLperf.
 This repository will be removed and replaced with an official release once development is done.

+# Current Status

+Still in alpha, but we've started adding support for computing accuracy metrics from ground truths (for model `ic01` only), and added the energy compatibility plugin.

 # Performance Mode vs. Energy Mode

 Throughout this document, you will see constant distinctions to *performance* mode and *energy* mode.
 The reason why the two collection modes have been separated is due to how the device under test, aka the DUT, behaves in both modes.